Non-vacuum metrics for the Newman-Unti-Tamburino background: A coordinate-free approach to diverging and twisting solutions: Introduction

-and we classify the energy-momentum tensors of physical fields compatible with the NUT geometry.
-Computations will be carried out in the framework of the Newman-Penrose (NP) formalism, and integrability conditions will be used to obtain systems in ``involution".
+This assumption corresponds to $\Phi_{01}=\Phi_{12}=0$ and we classify these energy-momentum tensors of physical fields compatible with the NUT geometry.
+Computations are carried out in the framework of the Newman-Penrose (NP) formalism, and integrability conditions are used to obtain systems in ``involution".

 The NP formalism, introduced in the early 1960s, has been an important tool for obtaining exact solutions, especially for analyzing the asymptotic behavior of gravitational fields \cite{Newman:1961qr,Stephani:2003tm}.
 The NP formalism is actually a special case of the moving frame approach.
 The moving frame is composed of four null vector fields, referred to as the null tetrad.
 The NP equations describe the components of the connection and curvature, with the directional derivative operators being dual to the one-forms of the moving frame.
 The components of the connection with respect to the tetrad frame are called ``spin coefficients".
 The NP equations define explicit formulations for the directional derivatives of the spin coefficients and can be regarded as characterizing the curvature.
 The components of the Weyl and Ricci tensors appear in the NP equations, and explicit expressions of the Bianchi identities giving directional derivatives of the components of the curvature are part of the NP system of equations.
 Algebraic classifications of Weyl and trace-free Ricci tensors, known as the Petrov and Segre-Plenbanski classifications, and symmetry assumptions are commonly used for selecting sub-cases of interest in the search of exact solutions.
 The commutation relations of the null tetrad, the NP equations, the Bianchi identities, and the gauge transformations together form a coordinate-free framework for Einstein's equations.
 In the literature, typically, the null tetrad is constructed from the metric, and coordinate transformations are applied to obtain the final form of the exact solution in local coordinates.